 Driving to the centre, he got lost twice on the back roads outside Inverness, a combination of his car’s antiquated navigational system, which didn’t recognise the address, and his own over-confidence that he knew roughly where he was going.
 Eventually, after several reversals and U-turns, he drew up at a white walled crofter’s cottage with a small patio garden.
-Through the windscreen he could see an unbroken vista of pine forests, grazing pastures and, further away, the Cairngorm mountains.
+Through the car’s windscreen he could see an unbroken vista of pine forests, grazing pastures and, further on, the Cairngorm mountains.

 The car park was almost full, and he squeezed his car into a small space near the gate.
 He was the last to join the group, slipping in through the entrance just as the Poet concluded his introductory remarks.
 They were sat at a wooden table in a long, narrow room with stone walls.
 At the other end of the room was a wood burning stove and a selection of sofas and armchairs on the point of collapse.
 As he took his place next to a young woman with round glasses and long hair the colour of candyfloss, his feet became entangled in a set of crutches.